 There’s something about riding sideways in the back of a jeep watching a landscape go by that pulls at heart strings you never knew you had.
-I just spent six months living and working in Guinea.
+I just spent six months living and working in West Africa.
 Each time we left our home and drove out of town I’d sit fascinated by the country before me.

 West Africa used to be a tragic poverished spot on a map.
 Now it’s a population of welcoming people yes in need, but human and struggling just like westerners.
 Now to me, West Africa is a home where I am welcomed…